Touring an apartment in-person

 Tours can last anywhere from twenty minutes to two hours—it depends on how much there is to see, how much you want to see, how much time the apartment tour guide has set aside, and how thorough you want your inspection of the apartment to be.

-Questions to ask during the tour
+Questions to ask When Touring Apartments

 You asked the basic questions about the apartment during your introductory phone call to set up the tour.
 But now that it’s time to visit the property, you’ll need to come prepared with any questions related to the unit, apartment community, policies, amenities, etc. And just to be sure you don’t forget anything, let’s review some important items.